CHED Tertiary Education Subsidy (TES) 2026-2027 Application Guide

 To apply for the scholarship program, make sure you have the following documents:

-• Certificate of Registration (COR) or Enrollment (COE): Proof of current enrollment.
+1. Certificate of Registration or Certificate of Enrollment

 Benefits